apache/spark/python/docs/source/user_guide/pandas_on_spark/transform_apply.rst

    ...
    >>> kdf.apply(pandas_plus)

-In this case, each function takes a pandas Series, and pandas APIs on Spark compute the functions in a distributed manner as below.
+In this case, each function takes a pandas Series, and pandas API on Spark computes the functions in a distributed manner as below.

 .. image:: https://user-images.githubusercontent.com/6477701/80076790-a1cf0680-8587-11ea-8b08-8dc694071ba0.png
   :alt: transform and apply